- Release Notes

 Here’s what you need to keep in mind when working with Container elements:

 - Any elements that you place inside a Container using the Layers panel are automatically resized relative to the size of the Container.
 They also retain their relative original placement on the screen.

 For example, in the screenshots below, the green image and semi-transparent App Store Button box are initially placed at the bottom of the screen.
 When moved inside the purple Container, they got resized but placed in the same location relative to each other and position on the screen.
 You then need to place and resize them as desired within the Container.

 - To avoid rearranging and resizing elements inside a Container, the easiest and most efficient way to use a Container is to resize it to fit the entire screen.
 Then you can add other elements and position them as shown below.

-This means all interactive elements must be listed under the Container element in the Layers panel.
-If not, select the Show All checkbox and drag any layers from the top of the list and place them underneath the Container.
+This means all interactive elements must be listed above the Container element in the Layers panel.
+If they are not, drag any layers from the top of the list and place them above the Container.